 As a responsible tourism operator, we at Basecamp Explorer recycle the solid waste produced by our business.
 More importantly, we extend our program of waste collection, management and recycling to benefit the local communities.
 We wish to empower the Maasai people by facilitating sustainable development on their land.

-Reforestation – Rewild the Mara
+Basecamp Nature Forest – Rewild the Mara

 Basecamp Explorer aims to implement tourism operations in a responsible way by creating positive impact in the regions where we are active.
 One of them is the wider Maasai Mara ecosystem, nowadays facing unprecedented environmental challenges.
 We have taken action to restore the biodiversity of one of the most important habitats left in the world and empower the community to become resilient towards the negative effects of climate change.